 To clean the burrs, the casing must be removed.
 This requires removing three screws and lifting the assembly out.
 Once removed, use the brush to remove grinds and broken beans.

 Reassembling the burrs involves slowly rotating the threads into the setting until you hear a click, then carefully rotating until it is snug.
 When tightening the screws, the burrs must be kept stationary to keep the assembly secure.

 The details in this section are light, because a visual illustration has more explanatory power.
-To that end, I have provided a link to a video from Youtube user Whole Latte Love that shows step by step how to clean and calibrate your Rocky.
+To that end, I have provided a link to a video that shows step by step how to clean and calibrate your Rocky.
 I highly recommend watching it prior to maintaining your grinder.

 The Final Verdict

 If you are more than an occasional coffee drinker, this is your grinder.
 The most beautiful, elegant wine glasses do nothing for a cheap bottle bought at a gas station.

 Likewise the carefully grown, perfectly roasted coffee variety is ruined by a bad grind.
 The Rancilio Rocky pairs your expensive imported beans with a grind suited specifically to your tastes.